Significant-Gravitas/AutoGPT/README.md

 This experiment aims to showcase the potential of GPT-4 but comes with some limitations:

-1. Not a polished application or product, just an experiment
+1. Not a polished application or product, just an experiment.
 2. May not perform well in complex, real-world business scenarios.
 In fact, if it actually does, please share your results!
 3. Quite expensive to run, so set and monitor your API key limits with OpenAI!